 Indicator Measure Scope Change Outlook

-Non- Positive.
-Scope
+Non- 4% sales Positive.
+Above target Scope

-Quality Internal >74% sales Above target extension.
+Quality Internal >74% sales extension.

 Costs ADOVE Larger Stable result

 Product and service safety

 In accordance with the provisions of the Sustainability Policy, in 2020 the Group defined the Safety Policy, which is corporate in scope, with the aim of establishing the basic principles that enable us to offer safe products and services for users, customers and other stakeholders.